OSTEM-SBG/NAOEL/README.md

 # NAOEL
-This is a Expanded library for NAO Robot (Witten in Python)
+This is an expanded library for NAO Robot (written in Python).